propalparolnapervom/CLOUD/AWS/Example/EKS/Install/EKS_Install_Steps.md

 2. Associate the Kubernetes service account used by the VPC CNI plugin to the IAM role.

-> NOTE: Assumtions is that you are installing EKS version starting from 1.18,
+> NOTE: Assumtion is that you are installing EKS version starting from 1.18,
 > where Amazon VPC CNI is already installed automatically by this time
 > (during creation of control plain)
 >